ee20b117/CAD-for-VLSI/README.md

 ## CODE - Modules, Testing and Validation
-The complete guide to using the modules (top_module, mul and acc) are explained in the README Files of corresponding directories:
+The complete guide to using the modules (top_module, mul and acc) and testing them are explained in the README Files of corresponding directories:

 [code for 1-stage-implementatation](https://github.com/ee20b117/CAD-for-VLSI/tree/main/code%20for%201-stage%20pipeline)